symfony/symfony-docs/frontend/encore/dev-server.rst

 This server does not actually write the files to disk; instead it serves them from memory, allowing for hot module reloading.

 As a consequence, the ``link`` and ``script`` tags need to point to the new server.
-If you're using the ``encore_entry_script_tags()`` and ``encore_entry_link_tags()`` Twig shortcuts (or are :ref:`processing your assets through entrypoints.json <load-manifest-files>` in some other way), you're done: the paths in your templates will automatically point to the dev server.
+If you are using the ``encore_entry_script_tags()`` and ``encore_entry_link_tags()`` Twig shortcuts (or are :ref:`processing your assets through entrypoints.json <load-manifest-files>` in some other way), you are done: the paths in your templates will automatically point to the dev server.

 dev-server Options
 ------------------